SwedbankPay/developer.swedbankpay.com/checkout/features/technical-reference/index.md

 ---
-title: Payment Menu Events
+title: Technical Reference
 redirect_from:
 estimated_read: 30
 description: |
-  Welcome to Payment Menu Events.
+  Welcome to Technical Reference - a subsection of Features.
   This section has extented code examples and features that were not covered by the other subsections.
-menu_order: 1200
+menu_order: 1100
 ---

-{% include seamless-view-events.md api_resource="paymentorders" %}